wgsl-tooling-wg/wesl-spec/Visibility.md

 This section will describe wgsl enhancements to control which WGSL elements are visible to importers.

-* which wgsl elements are available to import from wgsl modules within the same package?
-* which wgsl elements are available to import from wgsl modules in other packages?
 * how to re-export elements so that they're visible with a different path or name?
-* lib.wgsl to make things visible at the root of a package?
 * controlling host visible names like entry points and overrides?
 * Should export allow `as` renaming?
-* Treat .wgsl files as .wesl with every element exported?
 * Why not export struct Foo?
   * Many current wgsl parsers (including wgpu's naga) would choke on the unknown attribute as is and feels like having two export forms is a bit inconsistent.
+* Consider changing to public by default for imports within the package only.
+  * Matches semantics when importing from .wgsl code
+  * no annotation effort for tiny projects, everything public is fine.
+  * (Private by default gives a gentle push to programmers to consider their api every time they add a public annotation.)
+  * (And the path of laziness leads to undersharing, which is safer from a maintenance point of view.)
+  * (less consistent with package visibility.)
+  * (unexpected if programmers are accustomed to e.g. JavaScript imports.)

 ## Export